j0hnVu/linoffice/README.md

 ### Updating

-- LinOffice: Download the newest version and replace the old files with it (e.g. in `~/.local/bin/linoffice` or wherever you originally saved it before installing).
-Don't delete your old files (as there are some files that will be created when you run the setup), just overwrite any existing ones.
+- LinOffice: There's a built-in updater in the GUI.
+Otherwise, you can manually download the newest version and replace the old files with it.
+Don't delete all of your old files (as there are some files that will be created during the initial setup), just overwrite any existing ones.
-- Windows components: assuming you already have a working Windows VM, all the files in `linoffice/config/oem` will need to be manually copied again into `C:\OEM` in the Windows VM, overwriting any existing ones.
+    - If you already have a working Windows VM from LinOffice v1.0.7 and below, and you want to update, all the files in `linoffice/config/oem` will need to be manually copied again into `C:\OEM` in the Windows VM, overwriting any existing ones.
 In the RDP session (`./linoffice.sh windows`) you can access your Linux `/home` folder at `\\tsclient\home`.
-- FreeRDP, Podman, Podman-Compose: should receive updates from your package manager
-- `Dockur/Windows`: probably not needed to update this unless there is some bug fixed in the docker image; you can pull the newest docker image with `podman pull ghcr.io/dockur/windows:latest` and then recreate the container with `podman-compose --file ~/.local/bin/linoffice/config/compose.yaml down && podman-compose --file ~/.local/bin/linoffice/config/compose.yaml up -d` (make sure to adjust the file path as needed)
-- Windows & Office: should auto-update but otherwise you can run `./linoffice.sh update` to check and install updates from Microsoft
+- Windows & Office: Should auto-update but there's also an update script in the GUI (or you can run `./linoffice.sh update` from the terminal.)

 ### Uninstall